 Did Jesus really rise from the dead?
 Is the resurrection fact or legend?
 Hmm.
 That’s not just a good question.
-That is the question.
+It’s THE question.

 Sure, the resurrection of Jesus is one of those things most people say takes faith.
-But the historical grounds for believing that event are remarkably good.
+But the empirical grounds supporting the resurrection claim are remarkably compelling.

 So today, let’s dust for divine fingerprints in the historical evidence and ask a few questions along the way.

 First, the burial of Jesus in Joseph of Arimathea’s tomb is one of the earliest and best-established facts about Jesus.
 Everyone in Jerusalem knew where Jesus was crucified and buried.
 It was no secret.